bofcarbon1/SmartLearn.React.WebApp/README.md

 A web application tool used for training
  .
 Trainers can create courses and lessons
  .
 Managers can create projects and tasks
  .
-Learnrs can enroll in classes and take associated project tasks
+Learners can enroll in classes and take associated project tasks

 Written in React Native using the following React features .  react-youtube (homepage video background)